-For details on how to complete the Sufficiency return please refer to the Access Synergy Provider Portal Guidance.
+For details on how to complete the Sufficiency return please refer to the Access Synergy Provider Portal Guidance which can be found at the website: Early education funding for two, three and four-year-olds - Education and Early Years providers (warwickshire.gov.uk)

-By completing this information, the school is giving Warwickshire County Council an accurate insight into place sufficiency in the local area.
+By completing this information, the setting is giving Warwickshire County Council an accurate insight into place sufficiency in the local area.
 Being able to follow the trends in sufficiency helps Warwickshire County Council to locate areas of high demand and investigate the need to create additional early years places to ensure parents can access their funding entitlement.
 Any information used for reporting purposes will be anonymised.

-The Sufficiency return MUST be completed, there may be a delay to the final termly payment where a return is not completed.
+The Sufficiency return MUST be completed in line with the requirements in the Provider Agreement, there may be a delay to the final termly payment where a return is not completed.